metabarcoding/obitools4-doc/content/docs/lua/OBITools_classes/BioSequence/_index.md

 A `string` parameter representing a nucleic sequence can be provided to the `id` method.
 In this case, the id of the `BioSequence` object is substituted by the new string.
-The method doesn't return anything.
+The method does not return anything.

 ```lua
 sequence = BioSequence.new("sequence_id","gctagctgtgatgctgatgctagct")